leshow/blog/content/post/rust_for_java_devs.md

 ## Polymorphism

 In Java polymorphism usually means inheritance.
 That's not really true outside the OO world, certainly not in Rust, which lacks Java's version of the feature altogether.
-To use the PLT terminology, Java's brand of polymorphism is subtype polymorphism, whereas Rust is parametric and ad-hoc polymorphism.
-Don't feel bad if those words don't mean much to you.
-The important things to know are that you declare data structures with `enum` or `struct` (or both) and define it's implementation with `impl` and/or `impl` various traits in order to extend your type with functionality, and you can bound functions by allowing only certain implementors to call.
+Java's brand of polymorphism is subtype polymorphism, whereas Rust is parametric and ad-hoc polymorphism.
+Parametric polymorphism just means we can pass around generic type parameters, and ad-hoc refers to the way we can bound these type parameters to traits (with `<T: Trait>`).

+Practically, knowing the 'correct' terminology isn't super important.
+The important things to know are that you can declare data structures with `enum` or `struct` and define an implementation with `impl`, and you can `impl` various traits in order to extend your type with functionality.
+You can also bound types by allowing only certain implementors to call.
 Let's take an example,

 There are many different string types in Rust.
 There's `str`, `String`, `OsStr`, `OsString`, `CString` and `CStr` (did I miss any?).
 Practically, the common ones are `str` and `String`, the other's are special purpose.
 If we declare a function that we want to take a string, which type should we use?